OpenDataNode/open-data-node/INSTALL.md

 ## Upgrade from a previous version

-== Upgrade from ODN prior to 1.0.0 is not correctly supported due to change of CKAN version and also infrastructure changes.==
+*__Note__: :exclamation: Upgrade from ODN prior to 1.0.0 is not correctly supported due to change of CKAN version and also infrastructure changes.*

 If you already installed ODN using steps described in previous section, follow these steps